escopecz/veetr/readme.md

 **Conditionally Present:**
 - `AWS` - Only present if wind sensor is connected and working
 - `AWD` - Only present if wind sensor is connected and working
-- `heel` - Only present if accelerometer (ADXL345) is detected and working
+- `heel` - Only present if BNO080 IMU sensor is detected and working

 ### GPS Speed Filtering